Phoenix009/Notes/Computer_Networks/Internet Protocol IP.md

 4. $\texttt{Datagram Length}$ - $\texttt{16b}$  is the total length of the IP Datagram ($\texttt{header + data}$).
 Imposes an upper bound to the datagram length ($\texttt{65535B}$).

-5. $\texttt{Identifier, FLG, Fragmentation Offset}$ - These fields are related to IP Fragmentation
+5. $\texttt{Identifier, FLG, Fragmentation Offset}$ - These fields are related to IP Fragmentation.

 6. $\texttt{TTL}$ - $\texttt{8b}$ used to ensure that datagrams do not circulate forever in the network.
 The field is decremented by each router.
 If $\texttt{TTL == 0}$ then drop then datagram.